sschmeier/refseq2kraken/README.md

 3. Linux shell with rsync and Git
 4. ~10GB of space for compressed ncbi refseq fasta-files
 5. ~40GB of space for processed uncompressed kraken-readable fasta-files
+6. ~130GB if a complete Kraken database is build without restricting its size (e.g. with --max-db-size 20)

 ## Download refseq genomic fasta-data via rsync (getRefseqGenomic.py)